-Thermo Electron has also agreed to continue to sublease to us our existing office space at our corporate headquarters.
-The sublease will be on a month-tomonth basis and on terms consistent with those in effect between Thermo Electron and us prior to the distribution.
-The term of the sublease may extend beyond December 29, 2001.
-Thermo Electron may terminate this sublease on three months prior written notice to us.
+Thermo Electron has also agreed to continue to sublease to us our existing office space at our corporate headquarters on terms that are currently under negotiation.
+The sublease will be on terms consistent with those in effect between Thermo Electron and us prior to the distribution.
+The terms, if any, on which Thermo Electron may terminate the sublease have yet to be agreed to.